 - Residential care staff;

-- Suitably qualified, Health and Care Professions Council (HCPC) registered Local Authority Children's Social Work professionals who have led and been involved in an assessment of the child and family and their line manager where necessary;
+- Local Authority Children's Social Worker who have led and been involved in an assessment of the child and family and their line manager where necessary;

 - Midwifery services, where the conference concerns an unborn or new-born child;

-- Health professionals involved with the child should attend the initial conference (e.g. Health Visitor, School Nurse, Paediatrician, GP and CAMHS) and at subsequent conferences the health representative should consist of the nominated lead health professional along with other agreed health staff, as relevant to the health needs of the child;
+- Health practitioners involved with the child should attend the initial conference (e.g. Health Visitor, School Nurse, Paediatrician, GP and CAMHS) and at subsequent conferences the health representative should consist of the nominated lead health practitioner along with other agreed health staff, as relevant to the health needs of the child;

 - Education or early years staff involved with the child, including Education Welfare Officers;